pakshuang/ai-chat-survey/docs/api.md

   - `404` - Not Found
   - `500` - Internal Server Error

-### 3. Get Response
+### 3. Get Survey Response

 - **Endpoint:** `/api/v1/ responses?survey={survey_id}`
 - **Method:** `GET`
-- **Description:** Get a response by ID.
+- **Description:** Get a response object by ID.
 An admin JWT that corresponds to the survey creator is required.
 - **Response:**

   ```json